Step 1: consider your child’s and family’s school preferences

-My child wants to go to the same secondary school as friends, but it doesn’t have a good reputation.
+My child wants to go to the same secondary school as friends, but it isn’t the school I think will be best.
 What should I do?

 Tough decisions like this are a common experience for parents when choosing a school.
 It’s good for children in late primary school to be part of the decision-making process.
 But they’re not mature enough to make an informed choice based on all of the important information.

-A second issue is the school’s ‘reputation’.
-You might want to dig a bit further to find out more about this.
+It’s a good idea to dig a bit further to find out more about the school’s reputation.
 Sometimes a school’s reputation is based on a single incident or event that doesn’t reflect the school as a whole.
 Other times schools have a reputation from the distant past that’s no longer accurate.